karthikeyaparunandi/T_PFC_paper/README.md

-# T_PFC_paper
+# T_PFC
-Trajectory optimized perturbation feedback controller
+Trajectory-optimized perturbation feedback controller

 Libraries needed:
 - Casadi (for symbolic differentiation and optimization- also comes with 'ipopt' optimization library)